solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/1-Provision-And-Setup/02-Instructor-Led.md

 !!! tip "Instructor-Cuided Track content coming soon!"

+Welcome to the Instructor-Guided Lab Track!
+You will need a valid Azure subscription, a GitHub account, and access to relevant Azure OpenAI models to complete this lab.
+Review the [prerequisites](../../0-Prerequisites/#instructor-led-workshop) section if you need more details.

+!!! question "WERE YOU LOOKING FOR THE SELF-GUIDED OPTION INSTEAD?
+[You can find that here.](./01-Self-Guided.md)"

+---

 <!--
 We use the [Skillable VM](https://skillable.com) - a _lab-on-demand_ platform with a built-in Azure subscription and pre-provisioned resources - to give you a fast start.